Greg R. Roelofs

 B.S., Mathematics

-Experience: Yahoo!
+Yahoo!
 Sunnyvale, CA

-Senior Member of Technical Staff ("Technical Yahoo!") on core runtime search-engine team, September 2004 to October 2007; Principal MTS, October 2007 to present.
-Rewrote core "results presentation" code to provide more intelligent and relevant summaries of web pages returned as users' search results; profiled and optimized code; managed search-engine releases and database performance-testing on rotating basis; helped monitor and troubleshoot "unusual behavior," such as specific types of hardware failure or unusual cluster latency; documented evolving design of summarization component and of overall search engine; led effort to expand, automate, and "robustify" runtime performance-testing infrastructure; etc.
+• 2004-2008: Member of back-end runtime search-engine team.
+Rewrote core "results presentation" code to provide more intelligent and relevant summaries of web pages returned as users' search results; profiled and optimized code; managed search-engine releases and database performance-testing on rotating basis; helped monitor and troubleshoot "unusual behavior" in back-end clusters; documented evolving design of summarization component and of overall search engine.

 Philips Semiconductors San Jose, CA